himanshushah05/VisData/README.md

 ### IFTTT Applet
 <img src="https://github.com/himanshushah05/VisData/blob/main/Applet%20image.png" width = 20% height=10% />

+## 🔮 Future Scope
+- This system can be used as an HMI for any type of sensor readings.
+- This device with some modifications and by connecting multiple devices to one central device, can be a prototype or a small scale version of DCS.

 ## 🔧 Hardware Setup
 - The hardware is very simple.
 It includes just a DHT11 sensor connected to ESP32.